spasche/openinbrowser/README.md

 * It does not work for protocols other that HTTP because of a technical limitation.
 It is only possible to view the content as source in this case.
 * Automatic opening in browser is not implemented, that's why the "Do this automatically for files like this..." checkbox is greyed out when open in browser is selected.
+* Some users have reported compatibility issues with the "Tab Mix Plus" add-on.

 ## Building the extension